JuliaML/LIBLINEAR.jl/README.md

 ```
 ## Notes

-This package uses of the [LIBSVM](https://github.com/simonster/LIBSVM.jl) Julia package by Simon Kornblith as a reference when coding.
+This package is adpaped from the [LIBSVM](https://github.com/simonster/LIBSVM.jl) Julia package by Simon Kornblith.